Eva2711/Fibo/README.md

 # Fibo
 Fibonacci

-With this programm you are able to create as many fibonacci numbers as you want Its very simple
+With this programm you are able to create as many fibonacci numbers as you want.
+Its very simple